FisherKK/F1sherKK-MyRoadToAI/README.md

 - Quick Sort

 ## AI Implementations
+In this section I want to show off my knowledge about various AI related algorithms, frameworks, programming languages, libraries and more.
+Priority is to show how the algorithm works - not to solve complex and ambitious problems.

 ### Machine Learning
 | Algorithm  | Description | Implementation | Dataset | Creation Date | Last Update |
 | :---: | :---: | :---: | :---: | :---: | :---: |